3atar2004/OS-Scheduler/README.md

 ### 2. Clock
-   - Acts as the system’s global time reference
+   - Acts as the system’s global time reference.
    - Broadcasts the current time to all components (e.g. Process Generator and Scheduler) using shared memory.
    - Synchronizes all processes to ensure consistent execution and coordinated event logging.